GarySimons/Gary_Simons/README.md

 * Click on no, keep it button on modal to check it closes the modal and goes back to admin page leaving data in place.
 * Click on add new skill button to check it opens add skill page.
 * Hover over buttons to check they change colour.
+* In Footer click on each social media button to check it takes you to the relevant website in a new window.
+* In Footer click on CV to check it opens the downloadable pdf.
 * Repeat checks on mobile and tablet to verify they are correct.

 #### Edit page